pluralsight/guides/draft/html-css/semantic-html/article.md

+# Introduction

-There are many websites on the Internet.
-Most of them are made a long time ago and they are not updated with the latest HTML features.
+There are over 1 billion websites on the Internet.
+A large number of them are made a long time ago and they are not updated with the latest HTML features.
 For that reason, they are not search engine friendly and they are not acessible for blind and visually impaired persons.

 One of the most important features of the [HTML5](https://en.wikipedia.org/wiki/HTML5) is its **semantics**.
 It adds aditional information to basic html elements and makes a web page more informative and adaptable to search engines and [screen readers](https://en.wikipedia.org/wiki/Screen_reader).

 In this tutorial we will learn how to use new semantic HTML5 tags in a web page creation and how to check if we used them successfully.

-## Semantic HTML Page Layout
+# Semantic HTML Page Layout
-### Basic HTML Page Structure
+## Basic HTML Page Structure
 Let's first consider a basic HTML page structure, written in the basic (non-semantic) HTML:
 ``` HTML
 <html>